-***1 year later- July 13, 2020 I have opened a store front called Modern Med and have 5 employees! keep reaching for your goals.
+***1 year later- July 13, 2020 I have opened a store front called Modern Med and have 5 employees!
+I graduated with my NP in Dec 2020 and passed boards!
+Keep reaching for your goals.

 "My advice for anyone trying to get into the field is to get hospital experience.
 It does matter.
 I will not hire a nurse without it!
 Next, get certified and invest the time and money into education.
 Update your resume and apply everywhere!!
 Don’t expect it to be easy and don’t expect to make the big bucks without working extremely hard!
 Instagram really makes a nurse injector position look glamorous!
 I can tell you it is a 24/7 job and you have to work extremely hard to get patients to trust you with their face!
 It is an artistry and a science.
 If you have the drive and are willing to put in the hours and invest your time and money into certifications/education, you will eventually become a nurse injector!"

 If you are interested in my intro zoom course, or one of my hands on sessions, please visit modernmedstl.com (under courses).